h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 ##### Retargeting

 We use Unity 3D (2022.3.17) to demostrate the retargeting.
-Plese check the [tutorial video](https://www.youtube.com/watch?v=BEZHVYk6Fa4) first, then you can follow the following steps:
+Plese check the [tutorial video](https://www.youtube.com/watch?v=BEZHVYk6Fa4) first, then you can follow the following steps: <br>
 <!-- 1.
 Model rigging: give an artist a mesh model, ask him to bound the mesh vertices to bones (it is called rigging in graphics) -->

 1. Model rigging: given a mesh model, bound the mesh vertices to bones <br>